rmandla/HIV-Classifier/README.md

 ### Converting Data
 - run *python conversion.py* followed by the fasta file name and location, as well as the csv file name and location to be created
 - *python conversion.py data/hivB-gag.fasta data/hivB-gag.csv*

+### Note that we cannot upload our hamming distance data because of file size limitations on github